 SCOTT BENNETT

 I like the adventure of making paintings.
 I like paint in all its glorious variation: thick, thin, smooth, gritty, opaque, translucent, glossy, matte.
 Material stuff that I can manipulate directly on a surface.
 Making art takes me to places nothing else does.
 It satisfies me like nothing else does.
-While I am a landscape painter at heart, I need the open-ended-ness of a non-objective painter.
+While I am a landscape painter at heart, I need the open-ended-ness of non-objective art.
 Color and authenticity of feeling comes first.

-My sea stack and related abstract landscape pictures occupied me for quite some time and led me to these newest pictures that began in late 2024 and continue into 2025.
-But there are also paintings from the 80’s and 90’s that were heading in or hinting at this direction.
-Even my Tree Portrait and Color Stack series, which I continue to follow up on, offer fodder for these newest pictures where a simplified format contains an expanse of a thinly applied single appearing color and a thickly painted collaged shape placed toward the bottom of the picture with poured flat color areas on the sides and bottom (some exceptions).
+In 2024 and 2025 I made a series of pictures where a simplified format contains an expanse of a thinly applied single appearing color and a thickly painted collaged shape placed toward the bottom of the picture with poured flat color areas on the sides and bottom (some exceptions).
 In most cases there are areas of thick paint extruding from under the edges of the collaged piece.
-There are variations I have yet to follow up on.
+These gradually morphed into compositions where I am playing with a broader range of placement with the collage elements and more variety with the surrrounding color fields.
+The variations continue to expand.

 While I have a healthy deep satisfaction with these new paintings, I know that the internal demands I feel will continue to drive me and my work as the paintings unfold and change - one by one.